-In FY20 there were 50 formal Board and Board Committee meetings during the year with over 600 attendees who were not members of Macquarie's Executive Committee.
-At these meetings a total of approximately 700 items of business were considered.
+In FY2021 there were 43 formal Board and Board Committee meetings.
+At these meetings a total of approximately 620 items of business were presented by over 500 presenters who were not members of the Board and Macquarie's Executive Committees.
 Between formal meetings management provided the Board with material business and other updates as well as information in response to requests from Board members.